 (ii) Previous Owners and Operators.
-In the case of any facility or site not in operation at the time a determination is made under Section 270(q)(i) of this Chapter with respect to facility or site, if the Director finds that the owner of such facilities could not reasonably be expected to have actual knowledge of the presence of hazardous waste at such facility or site and of its potential for release, the Director may issue an order requiring the most recent previous owner or operator of such facility or site who could reasonably be expected to have such actual knowledge to carry out the actions referred to in Section 270(q)(i) of this Chapter.
-[RCRA §3013(b)]
+In the case of any facility or site not in operation at the time a determination is made under Section 270(q)(i) of this Chapter with respect to facility or site, if the Director finds that the current owner of such facilities could not reasonably be expected to have actual knowledge of the presence of hazardous waste at such facility or site and of its potential for release, the Director may issue an order requiring the most recent previous owner or operator of such facility or site who could reasonably be expected to have such actual knowledge to carry out the actions referred to in Section 270(q)(i) of this Chapter.

 (iii) Proposal.
-An order under Section 270(q)(i) or Section 270(q)(ii) of this Chapter shall require the person to whom such order is issued to submit to the Director within 30 days from the issuance of such order a proposal for carrying out the required monitoring, testing, analysis, and reporting.
-The Director may, after providing such person with an opportunity to confer with the Director respecting such proposal, require such person to carry out such monitoring, testing, analysis, and reporting in accordance with such proposal, and such modifications in such proposal as the Director deems reasonable to ascertain the nature and extent of the hazard.
-[RCRA §3013(c)]
+An order under Section 270(q)(i) or Section 270(q)(ii) of this Chapter shall require the person to whom such order is issued to submit to the Director within thirty days from the issuance of such order a proposal for carrying out the required monitoring, testing, analysis, and reporting.
+The terms of this proposal shall become enforceable upon approval by the Director.

 (iv) Monitoring, testing, or analysis carried out by the Director.
-[RCRA §3013(d)]

-(A) If the Director determines that no owner or operator referred to in Section 270(q)(i) or Section 270(q)(ii) of this Chapter is able to conduct monitoring, testing, analysis, or reporting satisfactory to the Director, if the Director deems any such action carried out by an owner or operator to be unsatisfactory, or if the Director cannot initially determine that there is an owner or operator referred to in Section 270(q)(i) or Section 270(q)(ii) of this Chapter who is able to conduct such monitoring, testing, analysis, or reporting, the Director may: [RCRA $\S3013(d)(1)$]
+(A) If the Director determines that no owner or operator referred to in Section 270(q)(i) or Section 270(q)(ii) of this Chapter is able to conduct satisfactory monitoring, testing, analysis, or reporting, or that any such action carried out by an owner or operator is unsatisfactory, or the Director cannot initially determine that there is an owner or operator referred to in Section 270(q)(i) or Section 270(q)(ii) of this Chapter who is able to conduct such monitoring, testing, analysis, or reporting, the Director may:

-(I) Conduct monitoring, testing, or analysis (or any combination thereof) that the Director deems reasonable to ascertain the nature and extent of the hazard associated with the site concerned, or [RCRA §3013(d)(1)(A)]
+(I) Conduct monitoring, testing, or analysis (or any combination thereof) that the Director deems reasonable to ascertain the nature and extent of the hazard associated with the site concerned, or

 (II) Authorize a local authority or other person to carry out any such action.
-[RCRA 0(1)(1)(B)]

-(B) For purposes of carrying out Section 270(q)(iv) of this Chapter, the Director or any authority or other person authorized under Section 270(q)(i)(A) of this Chapter, may exercise the authorities set forth in W.S.
-35-11-109(a) and W.S.
-35-11-110(a).
-[RCRA §3013(d)(3)]
+(B) For purposes of carrying out Section 270(q)(iv) of this Chapter, the Director or any authority or other person authorized under Section 270(q)(i)(A) of this Chapter, may exercise the authorities set forth in RCRA §3007(a).

 (v) Enforcement.
-The Director may commence a civil action against any person who fails or refuses to comply with any order issued under Section 270(q)(iv) of this Chapter.
+The Director may request the Attorney General to commence a civil action against any person who fails or refuses to comply with any order issued under Section 270(q)(iv) of this Chapter.
 Such action shall be brought under Article 9 of the Act.
-[RCRA §3013(e)]